-4. The medium power Shared Access licence
+4.The medium power Shared Access licence

 - 4.1 The medium power licence will authorise a single base station and any connected terminal stations.
-Additionally, mobile terminal stations in the 1800 MHz and 2300 MHz shared spectrum will be licence exempt. - 4.2 The medium power licence is available for the 1800 MHz and the 3.8-4.2 GHz band, but it's not available in the 2300 MHz (reflecting the need to protect certain MOD systems).
-Medium Power is also not currently available for the lower 26 GHz band, but we expect to make Medium Power available outside of some defined High Density areas in the future. - 4.3 We think that this licence could be suitable for users who need a longer transmission range from their base station, but don't expect to need to change the locations of base stations once they're deployed.
+Additionally, mobile terminal stations in the 1800 MHz will be licence exempt.
+The same applies to terminals in 2300 MHz shared spectrum if this medium power use becomes applicable. - 4.2 The medium power licence is available for in 1800 MHz, 3.8-4.2 GHz and low density areas of the 26 GHz band, but it's not available in the 2300 MHz Shared Spectrum band (reflecting the need to protect certain MOD systems). - 4.3 We think that this licence could be suitable for users who need a longer transmission range from their base station, but don't expect to need to change the locations of base stations once they're deployed.
 This could suit providers of Fixed Wireless Access (FWA) services in rural areas, along with industrial or enterprise users with sites spread over a larger area, such as ports, agriculture or forestry.
-It could also be suited to providing mobile coverage extension schemes in rural areas, as the 1800 MHz and 2300 MHz shared spectrum bands are in wider bands which already support mobile technology. - 4.4 Users will not be permitted to deploy wide area networks in the 3.8-4.2 GHz band; this includes national or regional mobile networks.
+It could also be suited to providing mobile coverage extension schemes in rural areas (for example in the 1800 MHz band). - 4.4 Users will not be permitted to deploy wide area networks in the 3.8-4.2 GHz band; this includes national or regional mobile networks.

-Availability in rural areas
+Availability in urban areas